If We Can’t Find You - We Can’t Help You!

 How to Obtain an Address?

-- Call your township or borough to obtain all of your permits.
-We work closely with all the municipalities to ensure requirements have been met before we assign an address.
+- Call your township or borough to determine what steps you need to take or the permits you will need.
+We work closely with all the municipalities to ensure their requirements have been met before we assign an address.

-- After you have met township requirements, send the following items to 911 (either by mail, fax or email):
+- Please send the following items to 9-1-1 Addressing Office (either by mail, fax or email):

 - A Sketch plan of your property site.
-Sketch plan must show property boundary lines, your proposed driveway location, and where your house will be situated on the lot.
+The sketch plan must show property boundary lines, include any appropriate measurements to indicate the location of your proposed driveway location and where your house will be situated on the lot.

-- If your driveway crosses another person's parcel, send a copy of your right-of-way or easement agreement.
+- If your driveway crosses another person’s parcel, it would be helpful to send a copy of your right-of-way or easement agreement(s).

-- Worth Noting: If your house or driveway location(s) vary from your submitted sketch plan, your address will be changed/corrected!
+- Worth Noting: We field verify all new addressable structures when built so If your house or driveway location(s) varies greatly from your submitted sketch plan, your address may need to be changed or corrected.

-**PLEASE NOTE: We will not assign an address to a, personal barn, garage or shed or vacant lots with no building permit.
-A building permit must be obtained, and intent build within 6 to 12 months.
-Addresses are voided if no construction occurs in 12 months, the tentative assigned address will be removed from 911 and the post office.
+**PLEASE NOTE: We will not assign an address to a personal barn, garage, or shed, and vacant lots with no building permit.
+Addresses are voided if no construction occurs within 12 months, the tentative assigned address will be removed from 9-1-1 and with the post office.
 Places of business will follow the same procedure as residential.

 If you are planning to demo a home, apartment building or business (addressable structure) – a permit is required for that.
 Please contact your township or borough to obtain the necessary papers.